 However with someone who's more confident and dares to say more things I might have to try and tone them down a bit or give them a different approach.
 Coaching is as much people skills as it is gameplay and analyzing skills.

+This has already been answered in the previous questions.
 To add up: team's objectives rarely exist in a soloq game.
 Player should focus on repetitive parts that can be improved upon (especially in the lower elo part of the community) and driving up to deliver the game as quickly as possible.
 Otherwise we run into numerous complications - longer the game goes.
+If one can understand, that soloq can be sensed as a single player game - where we cannot control 'our NPCs' (teammates we meet playing soloq) and he's able to progress himself in this whole story of grinding countless league games, the sooner he will start seeing results.

 I usually just ask for champion pools and some informations that I gather when I'm naturally coaching them.
 You just have to be a detective, ask everything that you think it's needed to play a good game of league and then try to see if your students do the same as you or they have anything different that can distract them.
 This could be related to the game but also to personal side areas like friendship, love, having a bad day or simply not having the will to talk with a teammate because he hates him.
 A coach has to fix all of that and prepare his team till the end of the draft to make sure everything is on-line.